lukso-network/docs/docs/learn/getting-started.md

 ## What is LUKSO?

-LUKSO is layer 1, Ethereum twin blockchain.
-It uses a proof-of-stake consensus algorithm, making it fundamentally the same as Ethereum at a network level but with some innovative differences, particularly in how developers build applications on the network and the building blocks you use.
+LUKSO is a Layer 1 EVM chain, Ethereum twin blockchain.
+It is fundamentally the same as Ethereum at a network level but with some innovative differences, particularly in how developers build applications on the network and the building blocks you use.

 Here are the top 3 reasons why LUKSO is different to any other blockchain: